 HARMEAN

 The HARMEAN function calculates the harmonic mean of a set of values.
-It is particularly useful in situations where averaging rates or ratios is required, giving more weight to lower values in the dataset.
+It is useful for averaging rates or ratios, giving more weight to lower values.
+Use it when the data set involves rates or ratios.

 Syntax 🔗